 As stated before, hiring full or part-time support to help you streamline administrative operations isn’t feasible for everyone.
 However, there are options available to retain the assistance of a transaction coordinator when your workload is large and time is limited.

-When you pay annually for Transactly’s premium version, you can add on the service of a third party transaction coordinator.
+When you pay annually for Transactly’s premium version, you can add on the service of a third-party transaction coordinator.
 This option is also available with the free plan, but the rates for adding on an outsourced transaction coordinator are discounted with a premium subscription.

-ListedKit, however, was designed to help busy real estate agents manage their own transactions more easily without needing a transaction coordinator.
+ListedKit, however, was designed to help busy real estate agents manage their transactions more easily without needing a transaction coordinator.
 Its features allow agents to spend less time on administrative tasks and more time helping their clients close deals.

 Payment Plans

 Subscription plans can impact an agent or brokerage’s decision when it comes to choosing the right software and tools.
-For some, a small monthly fee is more feasible, whereas others prefer a one and done annual payment.
+For some, a small monthly fee is more feasible, whereas others prefer a one-and-done annual payment.

 Many appreciate that both ListedKit and Transactly have a free option for their services.
 With ListedKit, you can use the platform for free until your first financial transaction.
 You can add all of your client information, preferred vendors, custom templates, and other details before ever having to enter a payment method.

-Once your first transaction goes under contract, you will be prompted to enter credit card information to begin a 14-day free trial.
+Once your first transaction goes under contract, you will be prompted to enter your credit card information to begin a 14-day free trial.
 When the trial concludes, the monthly subscription gives you unlimited transactions and clients with additional fees.

 With Transactly, you can use the free version for all features and transactions.
 However, you are limited to just one transaction.
 Therefore, you will need to upgrade to the paid option to manage additional transactions.
 Transactly’s payment model is an annual fee that renews each year until canceled.